MariaExtrella/QATestTheAgileMonkeys/README.md

-In this Feature, the body of the post request is defined by the graphql query read from the [DeleteCustomer.graphql](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/DeleteCustomer.graphql) file:
+In this Feature, the body of the POST request is defined by the graphql query read from the [DeleteCustomer.graphql](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/DeleteCustomer.graphql) file:

 	mutation DeleteCustomer($id: ID) {
 	    DeleteCustomer(input: {id: $id})